-- Doctor Who: When Rose Tyler gets possessed by Lady Cassandra, she surprises the Doctor with a sudden kiss, likely a result of being suddenly dumped into a body full of teenage hormones.
+- Doctor Who: When Rose Tyler gets possessed by Lady Cassandra, she surprises the Doctor with a passionate snog, likely a result of being suddenly dumped into a body full of teenage hormones.
 Hilariously, the Doctor's first reaction isn't "something is really wrong here", but "Yep...still got it."

-- In Barney Miller a woman comes in to the police station because she thinks her husband of 25 years is a replacement body, basically because all of a sudden he did things to her he's never done before.
-One of the police officers is taking her report, pretends to take her seriously, and doing a Shout Out to Invasion of the Body Snatchers, asks her, "Did you check for pods?"
-It turned out her husband had done some reading and discovered women love oral sex, he had never had any idea, and did it for her for the first time in her life.
+- In Barney Miller a woman comes in to the police station because she thinks her husband of 25 years is a replacement body, essentially because all of a sudden he did things to her he's never done before.
+One of the police officers taking her report, pretending to take her seriously, and doing a Shout-Out to Invasion of the Body Snatchers, asks her, "Did you check for pods?"
+It turned out her husband had done some reading and discovered women love oral sex.
+He had never had any idea, and did it for her for the first time in her life.

-- An episode of the 1995 The Outer Limits featured Alyssa Milano as a pure, virginal teenage girl...who is possessed by an alien entity that feeds by seducing and devouring men.
+- An episode of The Outer Limits (1995), "Caught in the Act", featured Alyssa Milano as a pure, virginal teenage girl...who is possessed by an alien entity that feeds by seducing and devouring men.

 - And Torchwood used the same plot in its second episode.
 The alien in that case was using 'orgasmic energy' as a Fantastic Drug.